 As the intricacy of the software development process continues to increase, software testing methods as a part of mandatory QA services must also grow to stay up.
-Agile methodology in testing is a modern strategy that emphasizes on testing smartly as opposed to investing a lot of time yet still producing high-quality solutions.
+Agile testing is a modern strategy that emphasizes on testing smartly as opposed to investing a lot of time yet still producing high-quality solutions.

 The Agile Testing approach requires a greater level of communication between analysts and engineers.
 Throughout the software development lifecycle, analysts must give correct input to the development team.
 The current era is characterized by the growing convergence of testing and development methodologies.

 This article focuses on providing thorough knowledge of different Agile methodologies in testing.

 Agile testing is a key part of agile software development.
 Earlier quality assurance used to be carried out separately after the development step but in Agile testing it is opposite.
 The testing in Agile approach is carried out at the beginning of the development cycle.
 The only purpose is that it provides a constant way to give feedback to the development phase because the testing runs simultaneously.

 Agile testing has grown to the point where experts are no longer a separate organizational unit; they are now also part of an agile development team.
 In several agile enterprises, there aren’t any specific positions for analysts or quality assurance experts, so everyone on the team is equally responsible for testing.
 In other situations, there are test professionals, but they work directly with the software developers throughout the software development life cycle.

 3. What Does an Agile Tester Do?